ElTangas/jtag2updi/README.md

 If you use an Arduino as host for this program, be sure that, after burning the software, you disable its auto-reset feature, using one of the techniques described here: https://playground.arduino.cc/Main/DisablingAutoResetOnSerialConnection

+Alternatively, you can use an Arduino without integrated USB/serial adapter, like the pro-mini; in that case, just disconecting the DTR wire will disable the auto-reset.
+Just remember the UPDI chip must be connected to the same supply voltage as the Arduino!

 To build, run the make.bat file, after editing it with the path of AVR-GCC on your system and the correct target MCU.
 I provide a makefile suitable for a MS-Windows environment, but I'm sure Linux users can manage.

 There are also pre-built files on the "build" directory.
 They were built using avr-gcc 8.0.1 compiled for MinGW by sprintersb: